usertesting/sumologic.js/README.md

 `captureError` (optional - true by default).
 To send runtime errors to SumoLogic.

+`devMode` (optional - false by default).
+To disable sending logs to the server, typically used to disable logging in development mode.
 #### Context
 It is possible to attach context to the logs.
 Here is how to do it:
 ```javascript